sighupio/fury-kubernetes-monitoring/kubeadm-sm/README.md

 There is no image used since this packages provides only ServiceMonitor resource for Prometheus.
 To learn about ServiceMonitor resources used by Prometheus Operator please follow [prometheus-operated]() documentation.

 ## Configuration

+Prometheus scrapes Kubernetes components metrics on port `metrics` with following intervals:
+- kube-control-manager: `30s`
+- coredns: `15s`
+- kubelet: `15s` (port `http-metrics`)
+- kube-scheduler: `30s`

 ## Alerts

+Followings are predefined alerts that Prometheus can send alert notifications for, if it's configured with an AlertManager.

 ### kubernetes-absent-kubeadm
 | Parameter | Description | Severity | Interval |